Sponsored

 Ainehi Edoro argues that forests in African fiction are laboratories for unmaking and remaking the world, where writers break apart familiar forms to test alternate forms of life, knowledge, and power.
 Instead of treating the forest as a backdrop, these writers imagine it as a living structure: a space where politics, history, myth, violence, technology, the magical, and creativity animate fictional worlds.
 Spanning indigenous African narratives and contemporary science fiction, Forest Imaginaries traces the lineage of forest worlds in African literature: Chinua Achebe's evil forest, the cosmic forest in Wọle Ṣóyínká's mythic imagination, Thomas Mofolo's forest of imperial dreams, Amos Tutuola's endless fractal forest, and Nnedi Okorafor's aquatic forest of new ecological futures.
 This book rethinks African literary history by showing how African writers draw on the forest--and the wealth of Indigenous ideas about time, space, and storytelling it conjures--to transform the novel's aesthetic, political, and philosophical horizons.Review Quotes

 In Forest Imaginaries, Edoro clears a path for critical understanding through an African canon that consequently has no interest in thinking in relation to the formal standard established by the European novel.
-The result is not only a decolonized history of the West African novel but also a fresh look at the limitations of Western anthropology's nature/culture divide, a framework that renders inherently disposable all things of "nature," including "bare" human life.
+The result is not only a decolonized history of the African novel but also a fresh look at the limitations of Western anthropology's nature/culture divide, a framework that renders inherently disposable all things of "nature," including "bare" human life.
 A genuine groundbreaker!--Nancy Armstrong, Gilbert, Louis, and Edward Lehrman Emeritus Professor, Duke University

 In Forest Imaginaries, Ainehi Edoro has produced something rare for any academic monograph, let alone a first one: a book that speaks both to and beyond its historical moment.
-Her analysis of forests as a force for spatial, political, and metaphysical organization across the long haul of African novel-writing is as pointed as it is fundamental.--Jeanne-Marie Jackson, author of The African Novel of Ideas: Philosophy and Individualism in the Age of Global Writing
+Her analysis of forests as a force for spatial, political, and metaphysical organization across the long haul of African novel writing is as pointed as it is fundamental.--Jeanne-Marie Jackson, author of The African Novel of Ideas: Philosophy and Individualism in the Age of Global Writing

 About the Author